 - TSI Wealth Network – A good source for keeping abreast of Canadian stocks and securities.
 (I used to subscribe their paid service.)

 - Visual Capitalist – Very interesting site that provides great infographics on trends in finance, economics and society.

 - 5i Research – I enjoy the daily Q&A with Peter Hodson and team in particular.
-5i offers three model portfolios, company reports on covered companies and company profiles with a fair bit of data.
+5i also offers three model portfolios, company reports on covered companies and company profiles with a fair bit of data.

 - Canadian MoneySaver – I like the no-nonsense and informative content at a reasonable price.
 Part of the 5i Research “family.”
 (I am a contributor on investing in secular trends.
 See a couple of my past articles for free here (ecommerce) and here (water).

 - ETF & Mutual Fund Update – I just signed up for this service and am enjoying reading about the ETF portfolios they have and their thoughts about market trends.
 Also part of the 5i Research “family.”